1. Introduction

 Glossary

-2. Double-click the MacPorts-x.x.x.pkg package installer on the disk image.
+2. Double-click the downloaded package installer to perform the default easy install.

 If you installed MacPorts using the package installer, skip this section.
 To install MacPorts from the source code, follow the steps below.

-2. Perform the commands shown in a terminal window.
-If you wish to use a path other than /opt/local, use the option --prefix and substitute a path for NEW_PREFIX.
+2. Afterwards, perform the commands shown in the terminal window.
+If you wish to use a path other than /opt/local, follow the instructions for installing multiple copies of MacPorts instead.

 If you installed MacPorts using the package installer, skip this section.

 There are times when some may want to run MacPorts from a version newer than the current stable release.
 Maybe there's a new feature that you'd like to use, or it fixes an issue you've encountered, or you just like to be on the cutting edge.
-These steps explain how to run completely from trunk, using only Subversion to keep MacPorts up to date.
+These steps explain how to setup MacPorts for developers, using only Git to keep MacPorts up to date.

 1. Check out MacPorts source